 A preventive maintenance checklist and vehicle inspections (like truck inspections) are completely mandatory in the transportation industry.
 If anything goes wrong, the first question to ask will be: when was the last time you had your vehicle checked?
-And although some sectors (like the airline industry) are more strict than others, as a business owner, you should ensure safety checklists to keep your equipment, your workers and your clients as safe as possible.
-Because in transportation - you genuinely don't know what can happen and when it can happen.
+And although some sectors (like the airline industry) are more strict than others, as a business owner, you should ensure vehicle safety checklists to keep your equipment, your workers and your clients as safe as possible:

 Planning here is critical, even though you can’t predict future events.
 Know your route well, know your machine well, and your cargo, too.
 Never skip on the maintenance of your vehicles, be sure you are up to date with the rules and the norms and keep your eye on any possible safety hazards.

 Preventing Unsafe Work Practices

 To conclude, whatever your line of business is, it is your responsibility as a worker – and as a human being – to keep your eye out on any possible safety hazards.
 This will make you confident that both you and your colleagues are working in a safe environment.